mmb-irb/MDDB-docker/README.md

       - "8081:3000"   # port mapping, be aware that the second port is the same exposed in the rest/Dockerfile
     networks:
       - my_network

+  client:
+    image: client_image
+    container_name: my_client
+    platform: linux/amd64
+    build:
+      context: ./client  # folder to search Dockerfile for this image
+    ports:
+      - "8080:80"  # port mapping, be aware that the second port is the same exposed in the client/Dockerfile

   mongodb:
     container_name: my_mongo_container